DonaldWhyte/intro-to-deeplearning/contents.md

 [NEXT]
 ### The Mighty Perceptron

-* Algorithm for supervised learning
+* Type of supervised learning model
+* Linearly splits feature space
 * Modelled after a neuron in the human brain
-* Linear classifier
-    - splits feature space using a straight line

 [NEXT]
 <!-- .slide: data-background-color="white" -->